 How Many Law Schools Should I Apply To?
 Goals & Preferences

-How many law schools should I apply to the process of applying for law schools can seem a daunting task and one of the most frequent inquiries we receive of students "How do I know which schools to apply for?"
-This is a fantastic question and unfortunately, there's no one-size-fits-all solution.
-The amount of law schools you should consider applying to is contingent on … [Read more...] about How Many Law Schools Should I Apply To?
+How many law schools should I apply to the process of applying for law schools can seem a daunting task and one of the most frequent inquiries we receive of students “How do I know which schools to apply for?”
+This is a fantastic question and unfortunately, there’s no one-size-fits-all solution.
+The amount of law schools you should consider applying to … [Read more...] about How Many Law Schools Should I Apply To?
 Goals & Preferences

 When Does State Privacy Law Supersede HIPAA?
 Consequences